-Directors' annual report on Directors' remuneration
+Directors' remuneration

-The Directors' remuneration policy and annual report on Directors' remuneration, which can be found on pages 51 to 53, provide detailed information on the remuneration arrangements for the Directors of the Company.
+The Directors' remuneration policy and annual report on Directors' remuneration, which can be found on pages 48 to 50, provide detailed information on the remuneration arrangements for the Directors of the Company.
 Included is the Directors' Remuneration Policy, which shareholders approved at the AGM in December 2022, and which is expected to next be put to shareholders at the AGM in 2025 or, if earlier, when any amendments to the policy are proposed.
-Shareholders are requested to approve the Directors' Annual Report on Directors' Remuneration for the year ended 30 June 2023 (resolution 2).
+Shareholders are requested to approve the Directors' Annual Report on Directors' Remuneration for the year ended 30 June 2024 (resolution 2).